standard-things/esm/README.md

 The setter function for `*` imports is called once for each symbol name exported from the `"./utils"` module.
-If any individual value happens to change after the call to `module.importSync`, the setter function will be called again to update that particular value.
-This approach ensures that the actual `exports` object is never exposed to the caller of `module.importSync`.
+If any individual value happens to change after the call to `module.watch`, the setter function will be called again to update that particular value.
+This approach ensures that the actual `exports` object is never exposed to the caller of `module.watch`.

 Notice that this compilation strategy works equally well no matter where the `import` declaration appears: